jjonescz/blog/content/posts/fast-static-blog-headless-cms/index.md

      force = true
    ```

-9. By default you get random third-level domain from Netlify (e.g., `something-random.netlify.app`) where your app is available as soon as you push it to `master` and it gets built on Netlify (which is usually very fast with Hugo).
+9. By default you get random third-level domain from Netlify (e.g., `something-random.netlify.app`) where your app is available as soon as you push it to `main` and it gets built on Netlify (which is usually very fast with Hugo).
 You can change it to something more appropriate in your site's settings, although it will still contain `netlify.app` suffix (so you get something like `my-cool-blog.netlify.app`).
 However, you can also buy your own second-level domain (e.g., `my-cool-blog.com`).
 I recommend doing that directly through Netlify, it is the easiest way and you also get free SSL certificate (for HTTPS) immediately setup.
 Go to [your Netlify account](https://app.netlify.com/), select your site, click on “Domain settings” > “Add custom domain” and Netlify will guide you through the purchase (or transferring existing domain).

 10. You can add new post using Hugo command: